tsuramatsu1/retroarch/README.md

 ## Install

-1. Jailbreak the console and make sure `websrv` (the Homebrew Launcher) is running.
+1. Jailbreak the console and make sure `websrv` is running.
 2. Unzip `RetroArch-PS5.zip` and copy the `RetroArch` folder to `homebrew/` on internal storage or a USB drive, so you end up with one of: